top of page

 laura headshot_edited.jpg

-Laura Castrigano, Tau Math
+Laura Castrigano, Alpha & Tau Math

 Laura (she/her) grew up in Grafton, Vermont, and has spent much of her life exploring the state on foot and bicycle (she even met her partner while thru-hiking the Long Trail!).
 She is thrilled to be back in her home state after teaching in Connecticut for six years, and is enjoying discovering Burlington with her partner Dan and their young son.